Kathryn Selby, AM

 Miss Selby has won prizes at the Van Cliburn Competitions, the William Kapell Competition, the Bruce Hungerford Memorial award in New York, the Young Concert Artists Competition in New York, as well as the Ferruccio Busoni Competition giving her a debut at the Carnegie Recital Hall.
 She spent the summer of 1982 at the Marlboro Music Festival, participating at the special invitation of Rudolf Serkin.
 During the same year she won the Astral Foundation of New York career development grant.
 In 1987 she was appointed by Affiliate Artists as Xerox Artist for the 1988-89 season.

 Miss Selby has performed with the American Chamber Orchestra and was a founding member of the Philadelphia Orchestra Chamber Group.
 Those she has been guest artist with include the Philadelphia Orchestra, Boston Pops Orchestra, Cincinnati, Indianapolis, Pittsburgh, Saint Louis, San Francisco Philharmonic, Hartford Chamber Orchestra, the ACO, and the Sydney, Melbourne, Brisbane, Canberra, and West Australian Symphony Orchestras.
 She has performed at the Athens, Spoleto, Caramoor, Aspen, Marlboro, Australian Festival of Chamber Music in Townsville, ASQ Festival in Victoria, Sydney Mozart and Sydney Festivals.
+She has performed with the Tokyo, Endellion, Goldner and Australian String Quartets amongst others.

 Also in 1988 Ms Selby was officially appointed the first Musician-in-Residence at Macquarie University, Sydney.
 She held this position until 1992 at which time she merged her Residency into the creation of an ensemble in residence at Macquarie University - the popular Macquarie Trio which toured and recorded from 1992 - 2006.